 Why the Black Hills?
 Was it simply to make it unlikely for the audience to pinpoint locations rolling by outside the windows, Humbert and Lolita traveling a fictional nowhere land not to be brought to earth by recognizable features?
 Placing them in an area far beyond the northeast would certainly do this, but there may have been other factors at play.

-My reasoning is that the Enchanted Hunters Hotel has been presented as being possibly in the White Mountains of New Hampshire due happenings in Nabokov's novel.
+The Enchanted Hunters Hotel has been presented as being possibly in the White Mountains of New Hampshire due happenings in Nabokov's novel.
 Because of the White Mountains, New Hampshire used to be known as the "Switzerland of America".
 It's when Humbert and Lolita are at the Enchanted Hunters Hotel that Nabokov, in his novel, has Humbert beginning to operate under the delusion/suspicion that his Swiss Uncle, Gustave Trapp, who had similar tastes to Humbert, has begun following them.
 He thinks he's seen him at the hotel.
-Kubrick plays with opposites, negative and positive counterparts as in the black and white squares of a chess board, and it's my reasoning that the Black Hills related to the White Mountains in this way because the Black Hills have also been called the "Switzerland of America".
+Kubrick plays with opposites, negative and positive counterparts as in the black and white squares of a chess board, and it's my reasoning that the Black Hills relate to the White Mountains in this way because the Black Hills have also been called the "Switzerland of America".
 The story within the story has Lolita and Humbert crossing over into the underworld, as represented by the Black Hills and the Enchanted Hotel.
 If we examine Kubrick's other movies we see parallel scenarios such as with the Overlook in The Shining, Somerton in Eyes Wide Shut, and the Lyndon estate in Barry Lyndon which has for one of its settings a garden that uses monuments to depict the story of Aeneas' descent into the underworld, a journey the garden visitor is intended to re-enact.
 I elaborate on these parallels elsewhere.

 The green screens after their stay at the Enchanted Hunters Hotel are not this scenery and are perhaps indeed are in in the northeast.
 The area they stay in the night after they leave the Enchanted Hunters Hotel is identifiable and certainly in the northeast.